 Each guest so far has brought something different and it’s so interesting to hear about different motivations&experiences and relationships with adventure.
 Plus Ed brings little gems of his own experiences in throughout.
 Cant wait for more!!

-Rephonic provides a wide range of data for three million podcasts so you can understand how popular each one is.
-See how many people listen to Dangerous Minds and access YouTube viewership numbers, download stats, chart rankings, ratings and more.
+Rephonic provides a wide range of podcast stats for Dangerous Minds.
+We scanned the web and collated all of the information that we could find in our comprehensive podcast database.
+See how many people listen to Dangerous Minds and access YouTube viewership numbers, download stats, audience demographics, chart rankings, ratings, reviews and more.

-Rephonic pulls reviews for Dangerous Minds from multiple sources, including Apple Podcasts, Castbox, Podcast Addict and more.
+Rephonic pulls ratings and reviews for Dangerous Minds from multiple sources, including Spotify, Apple Podcasts, Castbox, and Podcast Addict.